Why is this important?

 The purpose of the standards

-To be the change, we want to see, we must have a common purpose that celebrates our collective identity as a housing profession: an understanding of what’s important, what we stand for and what we’re trying to achieve.
+To be the change we want to see, we must have a common purpose that celebrates our collective identity as a housing profession: an understanding of what’s important, what we stand for and what we’re trying to achieve.

 By applying recognised and valued characteristics and standards into your daily roles, the whole profession gains trust and credibility.
-With this at the forefront, CIH professional standards have been designed and developed to:

 • Reflect the attitudes and behaviours that our residents and customers expect and deserve